 How to Keep Your Pet Warm This Winter: Grooming

-Make sure you keep up a good grooming regime through the winter.
+Make sure you maintain a good grooming regime throughout the winter.
 Dogs with long fur stay warmer in cold weather, so there’s no need to cut or shave it.
 You should bathe them indoors in warm water whenever they need it.
-In order to keep your pet’s coat from matting and remaining an effective insulating barrier throughout the colder, wetter months, you should brush or comb it often.
+Brush or comb your pet’s coat often to keep it from matting and remaining an effective insulating barrier throughout the colder, wetter months.

 -